 Near our Meals & Beverages plant in Paris, Texas, the Boys & Girls Club of Paris understands that for a child to be productive they need to be nourished, so they’re dedicated to providing kids in need with healthy meals.
 This relief grant will help them expand their facilities to accommodate even more children and to keep up with the costs of enhanced cleaning protocols.

 Loaves and Fishes is fighting hunger in our Campbell Snacks community of Charlotte, North Carolina.
 For more than 45 years, they’ve been providing a week’s worth of nutritious food to families and individuals experiencing food insecurity.
-In 2020, they served 8,000 clients in 3,000 households, and they pivoted operations to safely deliver food to those at-risk.
+In 2020, they served 120,000 clients, and they pivoted operations to safely deliver food to those at-risk through their home delivery program.

 Open Door Shelter provides the homeless with housing stability and healthy food in the Greater Norwalk, Connecticut area—one of our Campbell Snacks communities.
 This relief grant will help them provide more fresh food options, like fruits, vegetables and proteins, for those in need.